latticexyz/mud/packages/services/README.md

   port: 6060
 ```

-7. If you're running with the default 127.0.0.1 / `31337` chain, make sure there is a local node running for the chain you want to connect to.
+7. If you're running with the default local (`31337`) chain, make sure there is a local node running for the chain you want to connect to.
 For example, a hardhat node or an anvil node.
 8. Run the MODE service

 ```bash